CorndelWithSoftwire/DevOps-Course-Workshop-Module-06-Learners/during_the_workshop.md

 User stories are lower-level versions of the above, whose assembled product may comprise enough functionality to fulfil a user journey (e.g. "*as an online shopper, when I've logged in to the website before, I want to be able to visit the site and immediately start shopping without having to login again, so I don't need to deal with unnecessary friction during my tasks*", or "*as an online shopper, when I have a shopping cart filled with the products I want, and when I am using an iPhone, I want to be able to pay with Apple Pay so I can complete my transaction without having to find my wallet*").

-Once you have one user journey you are happy with (ideally one that explores the impact of different characteristics amongst your user-base), write out some user stories as you can think of to capture the functionality required by your users along this journey.
-Try to cover some of the key ideas that were inspired by the user research results.
+Once you have one user journey you are happy with (ideally one that explores the impact of different characteristics amongst your user-base), write out a few user stories to capture the functionality required by your users along this journey.
+Try to cover some of the key ideas that were inspired by the user research results, which hopefully led to opportunities in the user journey map.

 User story writing tips:
 * There is a balance to be made when considering the granularity of user stories.
 You want something that a developer can take and build (or break down into subtasks then build), but you also need to accurately enough capture what the user is getting out of this feature.